alanng10/Secane/Docue/Para/a.md

 Para tool worth is total tool worth of all module execute able by Secane.

-Module include Class Lang module, Single Lang module and browser web module.
+Module include Class Lang module and Single Lang module.